codejedi-ai/CS241-wlp4-compile-pipeline/WLP4_LANGUAGE_SPECIFICATION.md

 # WLP4 Programming Language Specification
+WLP4 (pronounced "Wool P Four") is a subset of C++ which stands for “Waterloo Language, Plus, Pointers, Plus, Procedures”.
 ## Overview

 WLP4 is a strict subset of C++ designed for educational purposes.
 A WLP4 source file contains a sequence of procedure definitions, ending with the main procedure `wain`.